-Online Library Database

-SUM's subscription service with EBSCO which gives SUM cohort students access to the American Theological Library Association (ATLA) database of online journals will be available to International Cohort students as well.
+SUM maintains the Online Public Access Catalog (OPAC) search, which allows cohort students to search everything that is currently available and on-shelf in the Oakland Campus Library.
+Upon request, these books will be shipped by SUM to any US based cohort student who requests it.
+SUM also maintains a subscription service with EBSCO which gives SUM cohort students access to the ATLA database of online journals.
 SUM will not, however, be able to ship requested books from the Oakland campus library to International Cohort students.
 At International Cohort sites where the costs of a Questia subscription (www.questia.com) is prohibitive, alternate arrangements such as an agreement with a local library will be made for the students to access library resources.